 If your child shows any of the above symptoms, call your pediatrician immediately.

 Frequent vomiting and diarrhea cause a child to lose not only water, but also electrolytes, including sodium and potassium.
 Losing too much sodium and potassium can cause problems with your child’s muscles, brain, and heart, so it is critical to make sure your child stays hydrated.
 To prevent dehydration when your child has AGE, offer small frequent sips of an oral rehydration solution such as Pedialyte.
 Start with as little as an ounce per hour and increase the amount if your child is able to hold it down.
-Be careful not to give juice or Gatorade, as these fluids contain too much sugar and can worsen the diarrhea and electrolyte imbalance.
+Be careful not to give juice or sports drinks, as these fluids contain too much sugar and can worsen the diarrhea and electrolyte imbalance.

 Good hygiene is the most important method of preventing gastroenteritis.
 Careful, frequent hand washing can go a long way toward preventing illness.
 Also, make sure your baby is vaccinated to prevent Rotavirus, which is recommended for all infants at 2, 4, and 6 months.
 While it does not prevent all causes of AGE, it is a good start to keeping your baby healthy.

 Reviewed by Dr. Sara Connolly, January 2019